Lo Hin-shing: The bench

 Lo was also noted for his good sense of humour, for which he was well liked by lawyers.

 Passing

 Lo died at the age of 100 on 2 January 1989.

 Personal life and beliefs

-Lo was married and had 2 sons (Kenneth Lo Kwong-ki and Clement Lo Kwong-chi) and 1 daughter (Helen Lo Hoi-lun, also Lo Helen Andrene).
+Lo was married and had two sons (Kenneth Lo Kwong-ki and Clement Lo Kwong-chi) and a daughter (Helen Lo Hoi-lun, also Lo Helen Andrene).
 His daughter was also a judge in Hong Kong, and died in 1988.

 He was a keen racing fan and a voting member of the Royal Hong Kong Jockey Club.